The Normal-Generalised Gamma-Pareto process: A novel pure-jump L\'evy process with flexible tail and jump-activity properties: Experiments

 \paragraph{Priors.} In all the experiments, the drift $\mu_0$ and the premium $\mu_1$ parameters are set to zero.
 For the GGP model, we assume that we are in the infinite-activity regime, with $\sigma\geq 0$, and with finite variance, hence $\tau>1$.
 The priors are set as follows:

-The more informative prior for $\tau$ reflects the empirical evidence that, for many financial dataset, the power-law exponent ($2\tau$ for the GGP) is in the range $(2,5)$~\citep[Section 7.1]{Cont2004}.
+The more informative prior for $\tau$ reflects the empirical evidence that, for many financial datasets, the power-law exponent ($2\tau$ for the NGGP) is in the range $(2,5)$~\citep[Section 7.1]{Cont2004}.
 For the Ornstein-Uhlenbeck model, we additionally set $\lambda\sim\Gammadist(0.1,0.1)$.